Blood orange: Tarocco

 The name Tarocco is thought to be derived from an exclamation of wonder expressed by the farmer who was shown this fruit by its discoverer.
 It is a medium-sized fruit and is perhaps the sweetest and most flavorful of the three types.
 The most popular table orange in Italy, it is thought to have derived from a mutation of the 'Sanguinello'.
 It is referred to as "half-blood", because the flesh is not accentuated in red pigmentation as much as with the 'Moro' and 'Sanguinello' varieties.
 It has thin orange skin, slightly blushed in red tones.
-The 'Tarocco' is one of the world's most popular oranges because of its sweetness (Brix to acid ratio is generally above 12.0) and juiciness.
+The Tarocco is one of the world's most popular oranges because of its sweetness (Brix to acid ratio is generally above 12.0) and juiciness.
 It has the highest vitamin C content of any orange variety grown in the world, mainly on account of the fertile soil surrounding Mount Etna, and it is easy to peel.
 The 'Tarocco' orange is seedless.

 The University of California, Riverside Citrus Variety Collection has delineated three subcultivars of 'Tarocco'.
 The 'Bream Tarocco', which was originally donated by Robert Bream of Lindsay, California, is of medium to large fruit with few to no seeds.
 'Tarocco #7', or 'CRC 3596 Tarocco', is known for its flavor, but has a rind with little to no coloration.
 The 'Thermal Tarocco' was donated by A. Newcomb of Thermal Plaza Nursery in Thermal, California.

 Sanguinello

-The Sanguinello /sæŋɡwᵻˈnɛloʊ/, also called 'Sanguinelli' in the US (the plural form of its name in Italian), discovered in Spain in 1929, has a reddish skin, few seeds, and a sweet and tender flesh.
+The Sanguinello /sæŋɡwᵻˈnɛloʊ/, also called Sanguinelli in the US (the plural form of its name in Italian), discovered in Spain in 1929, has reddish skin, few seeds, and sweet, tender flesh.
 'Sanguinello', the Sicilian late "full-blood" orange, is close in characteristics to the 'Moro'.
 Where grown in the Northern Hemisphere, it matures in February, but can remain on trees unharvested until April.
 Fruit can last until the end of May.
 The peel is compact, and clear yellow with a red tinge.
 The flesh is orange with multiple blood-colored streaks.